For more event information check out our Events page.

 Skills and Jobs Centres offer a range of services aimed at supporting people find employment.
 Including face-to-face personalised careers advice, weekly workshops, as well as skills and training advice, we will support and help navigate you to new and exciting skills development opportunities and of course employment.

-More info: Skills & Jobs Centres website
+More information: Skills & Jobs Centres website

 The following resources and websites can give you a good grounding in local information and services available.